CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 # Description
 In this project, I mainly implemented these algorithms:
-- Naive GPU Scan & Stream compaction
+- Naive CPU Scan & Stream compaction
 - Naive GPU Scan
 - Optimized Efficient GPU Scan & Stream Compaction (which break the scanning process into up-sweep and down-sweep stages)
 - GPU Scan with Thrust Library